The advance of wireless and mobile technology was prescient in its hinting at what’s possible for modern workers.

-All Cloud-based legal and Conveyancing software is not the same
+All Cloud-based legal software is not the same

 Most legal and conveyancing software are cloud-based to some degree.
 Unless your firm bought a license and downloaded it directly to their machines for one-time use, you’re using the cloud (at least in part.